secipay/bhash-explorer/README.md

-Block Explorer
+Seci Block Explorer
 =====

-Simple cryptocurrency block explorer system.

-__Under active development and subject to rapid sudden change.__
+This is a blockexplorer for Seci

 ## Required
 This repo assumes `git`, `mongodb`, `node`, `yarn`, and are installed with configuration done.
 Please adjust commands to your local environment.

 Download links: